amix/vimrc/sources_non_forked/vim-markdown/README.md

 ### Text emphasis restriction to single-lines

 By default text emphasis works across multiple lines until a closing token is found.
-However, it's possible to restrict text emphasis to a single line (ie, for it to be applied a closing token must be found on the same line).
+However, it's possible to restrict text emphasis to a single line (i.e., for it to be applied a closing token must be found on the same line).
 To do so:

 ```vim
 let g:vim_markdown_emphasis_multiline = 0